4robrob/4robrob/README.md

 ### 👋 Hi, I’m Robrob

-I'm a student interested in gaming and coding, while currently studying computer science.
+I'm a student interested in gaming and coding, while currently studying.
 There is nothing much on here public, hopefully that'll change, but most of my current repositories contain private stuff or work in progress projects.

 <div id="badges" align="center">
   <a href="https://github.com/4robrob">